kelass/FullCalendar.NET/README.md

 Implemented FullCalendar plugin - https://fullcalendar.io/
 It took 3 hours to complete the task

+Before starting the project, go into appsetings.json and change the ConnectionString to your

 What implemented:
 - [x] Google Authentication
 - [x] Integration FullCalendar